 Gentle Infill Innovate for Impact Project: North Street EcoDistrict - 6th to 9th St on North-NSTED (pronounced “instead”).
-What if, instead of:

 A "gentle infill" or eco-community retrofit Neighborhood Pilot with:

-- gradual replacement or upgrading of existing structures into super comfortable, efficient buildings that are passively and renewably powered, and rent or price moderated (with 815 North St. as an initial model beginning in 2007).
+gradual replacement or upgrading of existing structures into super comfortable, efficient buildings that are passively and renewably powered, and rent or price moderated (with 815 North St. as an initial example).

-- replacement of many private vehicles with shared electric and utility vehicles
+replacement of many private vehicles with shared electric and utility (eg ski-mountain travel) vehicles.

-- an asphalt street that is rarely traveled, that creates a "heat island" increasing cooling bills and carbon pollution, that stores cars that mostly sit idle while absorbing incomes and when used add thermal and toxic pollution and congestion,that concentrates storm water (there is no storm water capture along North St from the hill at top of 6th and North to 9th St-there is an inlet there at bottom).
+an asphalt street that is rarely traveled, that creates a "heat island" increasing cooling bills and carbon pollution, that stores cars that mostly sit idle while absorbing incomes and when used add thermal and toxic pollution and congestion,that concentrates storm water (there is no storm water capture along North St from the hill at top of 6th and North to 9th St-there is an inlet there at bottom).

-- right of ways without utilities now (road and ROW of 60' width) and set backs (25') used for lawns and non-native, ornamental landscaping treated with potable water and sometimes fertilizer and pesticides that requires time and money to maintain
+right of ways without utilities in them now (road and ROW of 60' width) and set backs (25') used for lawns and non-native, ornamental landscaping treated with potable water and sometimes fertilizer and pesticides that requires time and money to maintain.

 First, there is no obligation in this Pilot for existing owners, absentee or on site, to do anything new except participate in the EcoMobility plan/parking plan.
 There may be joint obligations as decided by the community for common infrastructure (eg woonerf).
-Goose Creek Community Land Trust has applied for a Boulder Energy Challenge grant to further study the woonerf as a means of meeting climate and alternative modes transportation goals (we weren't selected but will keep trying).
+Goose Creek Community Land Trust applied for a Boulder Energy Challenge grant to further study the woonerf as a means of meeting climate and alternative modes transportation goals (we weren't selected but will keep trying).
 This is a follow up to an earlier BEC community consultation project that has now become the Fuel Switch company.

-Goose Creek Community Land Trust seeks to acquire and redevelop some of the absentee owned buildings (as we did at 750 North; we are under contract at 2610 6th-610 North) and redevelop them to create permanently attainable, mixed income housing.
-The rezoning needed may occur through the Area Plan to be performed as part of the Alpine-Balsam project or as an "Infill Neighborhood Pilot" being explored in the 2018 Planning Dept. work plan.
+Goose Creek Community Land Trust seeks to acquire and redevelop some of the absentee owned buildings (as we did at 750 North; we are negotiating on other lots, stay tuned) and redevelop them to create permanently attainable, mixed income housing.
+The flexible zoning needed may occur through an expansion of the Area Plan to be performed as part of the Alpine-Balsam project or as an "Infill Neighborhood Pilot" being explored in the 2018 Planning Dept. work plan.

 Owners and tenants and Goose Creek will continue to organize community building activities and enforce car/parking/noise agreements, interact with the City and handle any disputes.